mhwlng/fip-elite/README.md

 This is what a 4 way hat switch looks like in the tool.

-Just 5 normal buttons, with low number id's :
+Just 5 normal buttons, with low id's :

 ![vkb 1](https://i.imgur.com/CsnkQCm.png)